Coping With Epilepsy Neurofeedback Practitioner Directory

 includes some Psychiatric drugs that are used in

-conjunction with anti-epileptic drug's also produces the same
+conjunction with AED's also produces the same

 effect.